 Experienced in organising research projects, research cruises and monitoring surveys, analysing long-term data, experiments, and species identification/taxonomy of benthos as well as zooplankton and fish.

-2016– present: Marine ecology researcher (post-doc), Royal Netherlands Institute for Sea Research (NIOZ), Texel Investigating the environmental effects of Reverse Electrodialysis power generation (Blue Energy) on the environment and impact of clogging, fouling etc by organisms in the REDstack experimental power plant in the Netherlands.
+2016– May 2020: Marine ecology researcher, Royal Netherlands Institute for Sea Research (NIOZ), Texel Investigating the environmental effects of Reverse Electrodialysis power generation (Blue Energy) on the environment and impact of clogging, fouling etc by organisms in the REDstack experimental power plant in the Netherlands.

 2015– 2017: Researcher Fisheries, Good Fish Foundation, Veenendaal Development, maintenance and improvement of the VISwijzer website en iOS en Android apps.
 Performing sustainability assessments for fisheries and aquaculture products for Good Fish Foundation and different clients.